kangminsukdotcom/blog/content/blog/about-korea.md

 Eat fire noodle and say it’s spicy.
 Cry and chug milk.
 Entertain them.
 Be a clown once in a while.

 Look down.
 Tell them living in Korea is a blessing.
 Stand still.
-Teach them "it's important to be yourself."
+Teach them "It's important to be yourself."